KevDes22/Integrated-Hospital-Performance-Analysis/README.md

 #### DESCRIPTIVE INSIGHTS
 -	Appointment Coverage: Sarah Taylor handled the highest number of appointments (~30), followed by David Taylor and Alex Davis.
 -	Treatment Distribution: Across all doctors, the most common treatments were Chemotherapy (49 cases) and Physiotherapy (41 cases).
 Sarah Taylor led with the highest treatment counts (29 cases).
--	Appointment Outcomes: Out of 200 total appointments, 51 were cancelled, 46 completed, 52 no-shows, and 51 rescheduled.
+-	Appointment Outcomes: Out of 200 total appointments, 51 were cancelled, 46 were completed, 52 were no-shows, and 51 were rescheduled.
 The high no-show rate (26%) highlights a service gap.
 -	Revenue Performance: Sarah Taylor generated the most revenue (~$0.3M), significantly higher than the other doctors, followed by David Taylor and Alex Davis.
 - Workload Balance: Some doctors, like Linda Brown and Robert Davi, had much fewer appointments (<20), which may indicate underutilization compared to peers.
 - Diagnostic Insights: